Free Firearm (Gun) Bill of Sale Form | PDF | Word

 Firearm (Gun) Bill of Sale Form

 The firearm bill of sale form is the standard paperwork utilized during the sale and purchase of a gun.
-Whether you are the seller or buyer, it is important that you retain a copy of the document as it operates as a receipt verifying the existence of a transaction.
+Whether you are the seller or buyer, you must retain a copy of the document as it operates as a receipt verifying the existence of a transaction.
 Specific data regarding the sale is copied to the form along with signatures from each party.

 BY STATE